Conversion to Islam: Conversion rate

 According to a 2017 Pew Research Center survey, between 2010 and 2015 "an estimated 213 million babies were born to Muslim mothers and roughly 61 million Muslims died, meaning that the natural increase in the Muslim population – i.e., the number of births minus the number of deaths – was 152 million over this period", and it added small net gains through religious conversion into Islam (420,000).
-According to a 2017 Pew Research Center survey, by 2060 Muslims will remain the second world's largest religion; and if current trends continue, the number of Muslims will reach 2.9 billion (or 31.1%).
+According to a 2017 Pew Research Center survey, by 2060 Muslims will remain the world's second largest religion; and if current trends continue, the number of Muslims will reach 2.9 billion (or 31.1%).

 It was reported in 2013 that around 5,000 British people convert to Islam every year, with most of them being women.
 According to an earlier 2001 census, surveys found that there was an increase of 60,000 conversions to Islam in the United Kingdom.
 Many converts to Islam said that they suffered from hostility from their families.
 According to a report by CNN, "Islam has drawn converts from all walks of life, most notably African Americans".
 Studies estimated about 30,000 converting to Islam annually in the United States.
 According to The New York Times, an estimated 25% of American Muslims are converts, these converts are mostly African American.
 According to The Huffington Post, "observers estimate that as many as 20,000 Americans convert to Islam annually.", most of them are women and African Americans.
 Experts say that conversions to Islam have doubled in the past 25 years in France, among the six million Muslims in France, about 100,000 are converts.
 On the other hand, according to Pew Research, the number of American converts to Islam is roughly equal to the number of American Muslims who leave Islam and this is unlike other religions in the United States where the number of those who leave these religions is greater than the number of those who convert to it, and most people who leave Islam become unaffiliated.
 According to the same study, ex-Muslims were more likely to be Christians compared to ex-Hindus or ex-Jews.